Robot-printer/ROV-project/Documents/Software Documentation/Software List & Explainer.md

 beginners to learn.
 Arduinos do not have and operating system to handle multiple programs running at once, so only a single program can be uploaded to and run by the Arduino at any one time.
-To make the software easier to write, maintain, and understand, the Arduino program will be broken down into smaller parts that the "main" program will compile into a single binary file, which gets uploaded to the Arduino.
+To make the software easier to write, maintain, and understand, the Arduino program is broken down into smaller parts that the "main" program will compile into a single binary file, which gets uploaded to the Arduino.

 In addition to the UUV's onboard computers, a laptop computer is used by the operator to control the vehicle and view telemetry coming from it.
-The program for interfacing with the UUV from this "operator computer" will be written in Python, and the operator computer will communicate with the UUV's Raspberry Pi over an Ethernet connection.
+The program for interfacing with the UUV from this "operator computer" is written in Python, and the operator computer will communicate with the UUV's Raspberry Pi over an Ethernet connection.
 The operator computer will also be connected to a gamepad controller, which is the primary means of controlling the vehicle.
 Controller input data are read by the operator computer, and sent to the vehicle's onboard RasPi for processing.
-Video data from the vehicle's camera and sensor data from the various sensors will be displayed on the operator computer screen as part of the operator program.
+Video data from the vehicle's camera and sensor data from the various sensors are displayed on the operator computer screen as part of the operator program.

 The RasPi and Arduino communicate over a serial connection between them.
 Arduino has built-in functionality to send and receive data over serial, and the Raspberry Pi software will use the Python serial library to read and send data.
-Messages between the two will be in a standardized form to make communication predictable and modular.
+Messages between the two are in a standardized form to make communication predictable and modular.

 # Arduino